houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 The key difference from a DFA is that a PDA is equipped with an unbounded stack.
 This stack is what gives PDAs their extra expressive power as illustrated by Chomsky's hierarcy.
 This acts as a memory that a DFA simply does not have.

-Visually, a PDA is made up of a finte set of states with transitions among them, just like a DFA.
-However, each transition can also inspect and manipulate the stack: pushing symbols onto it, popping symbols off it, or both.
+Visually, a PDA is made up of a finte set of states with transitions among them.
+However, unlike a DFA, each transition can also inspect and manipulate the stack: pushing symbols onto it, popping symbols off it, or both.
 One state is the start state, some states are accepting.
 A string is fed into the machine via the start state, and the machine transitions through its states by individually parsing the string's characters and managing its stack.
 Once all characters are parsed, the machine stops.
 If it lands in an accepting state (with some formulations also requiring an empty stack), the machine accepts the string.
-So, the language of the PDA is the set of all strings that, after being parsed character-by-character, lands in an accepting state.
+So, the language of the PDA is the set of all strings that, after being parsed character-by-character, lands in an accepting state [9].
 To further clarify, let's construct a PDA that recognises the aforementioned context-free language aⁿbⁿ.

 ![PDA for aⁿbⁿ](/images/irregular-javascript-expressions/pda_for_anbn.webp)

-Let's walk through how the machine recognises our language by looking at two example strings: `'a'` and `'aa'`.
-Ideally, the machine should accept `'aa'` and reject `'a'`.
+Let's walk through how the machine recognises our language by looking at one example strings: `'ab'`.
+Ideally, the machine should accept `'ab'`.

-`'aa'` begins in the start state "even length".
-The machine parses the first `'a'` and transitions to the "odd length" state.
-It then parses the last `'a'` and lands back in the "even length" state.
-Since there are no more characters to parse, the machine stops.
-So, the machine lands in an accepting state and accepts the string `'aa'`.

-Given `'a'`, it begins in the start state and transitions into the "odd length" state once it parses the only character `'a'`.
-Since there are no characters left, the machine lands in a rejecting state and rejects `'a'`.
+`'ab'` begins in the start state.
+Firstly, the machine does not parse any character and pops nothing from the stack (equivalently, it parses the empty string `''` from the input string and pops the `''` from the stack).
+It also pushes an arbitrary string `'$'` that acts as a sentinal which signifies the end of the stack.
+It then transitions to the next state.
+In that state, the machine parses the first `'a'`, pops nothing from the stack and pushes an arbitrary string `'A'` into the stack.
+Basically, `'A'` signifies the amount of `'a'`'s that we have parsed in the string.
+As we will see shortly, in order to ensure that there is the same amout of `'b'`'s, we will have to pop .
+Since we pushed the same amount of `A`'s (whenever we saw an `'a'`) and we popped the same amount of `'A'`'s (whenever we saw a `'b'`), we know that the string contains the same amount of a and bs.
+Next, it parses the last `'b'`, pops `'A'` from the stack and pushes nothing onto it.
+Since we're not only left with the sentinal in the stack and we have nothing else to parse, we can take the transition to the last accepting state.
+Since there are no more possible transitions left, the machine stops.
+So, the machine lands in an accepting state and accepts the string `'ab'`.

 ### 3.2 An Issue Of Language Recognition